wippyai/local/readme.md

 2. Open Account → API Keys
 3. Click Create API Key, give it a name, and optionally set a credit limit

-> Wippy supports configuration for Anthropic, OpenAI, and local models.
+> Wippy is provider-agnostic.
+Use OpenRouter if you like, or plug in Anthropic, OpenAI, or local models.
+You can change providers per environment or workflow.

 ## Features